Popzilla

 Popzilla is an American adult animated sketch comedy television series that aired on MTV.
 It premiered on September 27, 2009 following America's Best Dance Crew and ended on October 16 of the same year.
-The show is produced by SCTV alum Dave Thomas and is an animated sketch comedy show focused on pop culture, celebrities, and famous figures.
+The show is produced by Second City Television alum Dave Thomas and is an animated sketch comedy show focused on pop culture, celebrities, and famous figures.
 Each episode consists of about 30 sketches, each under a minute.
-Celebrities such as Britney Spears, K-Fed, Criss Angel and even fictional characters such as Harry Potter have all been targets in some of the early sketches released on YouTube.
+Celebrities such as Britney Spears, Kevin Federline, Criss Angel and even fictional characters such as Harry Potter have all been targets in some of the early sketches released on YouTube.

-Popzilla is animated in Flash by Animax Entertainment in order to provide for fast turnaround to cover celebrity news.
+Popzilla is animated in Flash by Animax Entertainment to provide for fast turnaround to cover celebrity news.